Your instructor and institution control which tools are available in the Original Course View.

 You can upload files in the editor in certain areas of an Ultra course.
 File attachments can help you express your thoughts in addition to text.
 In discussions, for example, you may want to include a document to support your statements.

-You can currently only add attachments in the editor in conversations and discussions.
-You can still add attachments to tests and assignments using a different method.
+At this time, you can only add attachments in the editor in conversations and discussions.
+You can still add attachments to tests and assignments with a different method.

 Select Insert Content > Insert Local File.
 Browse for a file from your computer.
 A status window appears to show the progress of the file upload.